 “So, you broke in because you were afraid something was going on there and you thought you could resolve it somehow?
 I mean Sheryl, what if those guys would have been waiting for you and harm you?”

-I know Claudia and I’m grateful for your concern but to be honest I feel I been born to be in danger for putting it in some manner, since my birth to be exact.
+“I know Claudia and I’m grateful for your concern but to be honest I feel I been born to be in danger for putting it in some manner, since my birth to be exact.

-Offered by my own aunt Agatha to a demoness called Lilith, my mom never knew about it till it was too late.
+Offered by my own aunt Agatha to a demoness called Lilith, my mom never knew about it till it was too late.”
+Uttered Sheryl.

 While I talked, I did notice that the girls looked at each other when I mentioned Lilith’s name, that was strange and it made me stop talking.